Bernardo-MG/mule-ws-security-soap-example/readme.md

 These are applied to the different web services implementations which Mule supports:

-- Code-first JAX-WS CXF, created from custom JAXB classes
+- CXF with a code-first JAX-WS frontend, created from custom JAXB classes
-- WSDL-first JAX-WS CXF, created from generated JAXB classes
+- CXF with a WSDL-first JAX-WS frontend, created from generated JAXB classes
-- Plain CXF, created from POJOs
+- CXF with a plain frontend, created from POJOs
-- Proxy CXF, which handles plain SOAP messages instead of beans
+- CXF with a proxy frontend, which handles plain SOAP messages instead of beans
 - Consumer, which takes the body of a SOAP message and transforms it for the other services

 All the endpoints receive a request, try to acquire an object from the persistence layer and then return a response with it.